 When I’m not writing, traveling, or at Girls Love Mail, you’ll find me solving whodunit mystery puzzles.
 The clues and plot twists are great for my own writing.
 Tip: The poison is in the ice cube.
 I also love to bake, swim, and am a sucker for puppy videos.

 Oh, and the pic of me in period costume is the 2020 Rose Parade.
 I was fortunate enough to be one of 100 women who walked behind the float commemorating the 100th Anniversary of Women’s Suffrage.
-One of the best days of my life!
+Truly, one of the best days of my life.

 Before you leave, learn how to wow your friends with the Prince of Wales napkin fold below.
 If I can do it, so can you.
 And don’t forget your free download and to check out my books.